 Many people do like it though and I have to be honest, Victoria realized it way before me.
 And like a good commercial she kept chipping away at my subconscious mind with her "Let's look at town homes" comment almost daily.

-At which depressing moment Victoria pointed out a For Sale sign in a shop window.
+At which moment Victoria pointed out a For Sale sign in a shop window in the middle of town.
 But I am not looking for a shop, I am not looking for a townhouse, I want a pool.
 Keep walking.

 Women have a tendency of being persistent to an annoying point, but what the heck, the listing realtor's office was only a few hundred yards down the road.

 A french Realtor....who as if waiting for Victoria, happened to have the keys for the property.
 Yes, he even would have time to show it to us, if we want.
 The rest is history.
 We told the realtor we'd get back to him soon if we would want to see the property again.